worklearnlabs/ai-lms/my-app/docs/perplexity-integration-plan.md

 - ✅ Final blueprint generation in UI
 - ✅ Search query generation with OpenAI (considering skill level and learning objectives)
 - ✅ Search query storage and retrieval in database
+- ✅ Perplexity API integration via Vercel AI SDK with enhanced JSON parsing
+- ✅ Database tables for blueprint_research
+- ✅ Test button for research generation without finalizing the blueprint
+- ✅ Robust error handling and debugging for the Perplexity API responses
+- ✅ Structured JSON parsing with fallback mechanisms for various response formats

 ### Needs Implementation:

-- 📝 Perplexity API integration via Vercel AI SDK
-- 📝 Database tables for blueprint research
-- 📝 Frontend components for research display
+- 📝 Frontend components for research display (in progress)
-- 📝 React Flow visualization
+- 📝 React Flow visualization (partially implemented)
 - 📝 Blueprint finalization (changing is_temporary to FALSE)
-- 📝 Integration of search query with Perplexity search agent
+- 📝 Source retrieval optimization for Perplexity API
+- 📝 Comprehensive error state handling in the UI

+## Progress Update (Added on May 22, 2024)

+We've successfully integrated the Perplexity API for research generation with several key improvements:

+### JSON Parsing Enhancements

+- Added robust JSON parsing that can handle text preambles in responses
+- Implemented validation for the expected structure to ensure data integrity
+- Added fallback mechanisms to extract JSON when the format isn't clean

+### Prompt Engineering

+- Updated the system prompt to explicitly instruct Perplexity to return only JSON
+- Added clear directives about searching for sources for each tool mentioned
+- Included specific formatting instructions for valid JSON with reminders at both the beginning and end

+### Source Handling

+- Implemented extraction of sources from the Perplexity API response metadata
+- Added alternative source detection for different response formats
+- Added detailed logging for debugging source retrieval issues

+### Testing & Debugging

+- Created a "Test Research" button in the blueprint creation modal
+- Enhanced error handling to show detailed information in the debug window
+- Added comprehensive logging throughout the research generation process

+### Next Steps

+- Optimize source retrieval from Perplexity API to ensure we get relevant sources for each tool
+- Complete the frontend components for displaying research data with visualizations
+- Finalize the blueprint creation flow to properly incorporate research data

 ## Testing Plan